vialoh/trip-emissions/README.md

     }
     ```

-3. Create a `.vscode/tasks.json` file at the root of the `molecule-app` project directory if it does not already exist and add the following task:
+3. Create a `.vscode/tasks.json` file at the root of the `trip-emissions-app` project directory if it does not already exist and add the following task:

     ```json
     {